PMMAraujo/snappy/docs/source/tutorials.rst

 This is an extremely simple file with only tree columns: 'id', 'name', 'result'.

 3.1)
-The 'id' field in only important if you want to evaluate by yourself the intermediate files created by SNAPPy in the 'aligned', 'blast' and 'trees' folders.
+The 'id' field is only important if you want to evaluate by yourself the intermediate files created by SNAPPy in the 'aligned', 'blast' and 'trees' folders.
 For instance the files refering to the FASTA with the header 'test01' will be named '0' like: 'aligned/0.fasta', 'aligned/aligned_0.fasta', 'blast/blast_0.txt', 'blast/recblast_0.txt', 'trees/all_0.nwk', 'trees/pure_0.nwk', and 'trees/recomb_0.nwk'.
 If you want to know more on why and how those files were created please see the :ref:`how_it_works` section.

 3.2)
 The 'name' field corresponds to the headers found in the HIV-1 sequences in the file inside the 'input' folder.
 This will be the field that allows the user to cross the SNAPPy outputs with the user nomenclature.